echtlersebastian/PersoChecker/README.md

+# INFO
+This is currently configured to work only for my Personalausweis.
+If you want to use this for your Personalausweis as well, than use https://github.com/echtlersebastian/MunichPersoChecker

 # PersoChecker
 This is a bot that checks if my Personalausweis is ready to get picked up at the Bürgerbüro in Munich.
 I will (hopefully) get notfied by an Email.